 This name is not reflected in the element, but it is very important that it is suitable for the configuration.
 When creating imagen navigation links you must select the name of the image which will be used as a navigation point.

-You have two styles that can be added as image text:
+You have three styles that can be added as image text:

 - Text footer: Write directly at the bottom of the element.
 When adding text this will automatically create a shaded area that guarantees the text on the image will remain visible.
 You can change the colour and opacity as you see fit.